Ramneek82810/Traffic-Sign-AI/README.md

 - Preprocessing includes image resizing and normalization 🖼️.

--Easy-to-use scripts for training, evaluation, and prediction ⚙️.
+- Easy-to-use scripts for training, evaluation, and prediction ⚙️.

 ## 🤝 Contributing 🌟
 Contributions are always welcome! 🎉